Mike_Through_the_Wormhole_NASA_Goddard.jpg

 HERC fellow, Fall 2022

-Zachary is currently developing analytical methods for the analysis of meteorites.
-In his first year with the group, Zachary helped with laboratory efforts involving the synthesis and characterization of iron cyanocarbonyl complexes for both planetary science and astrobiology studies.
+Zachary developed an analytical method for the analysis of hydrogen sulfide in meteorites.
 Before joining the group, Zachary conducted research in the field of organic electronics at Yamagata University (Yonezawa, Japan) in Summer 2022 via NSF ETAP.
+Group member from Fall 2022 - Spring 2024.

 Katrina Hubbs

-Katrina is investigating the extraction efficiency of one of our analytical methods using chemical derivatization and UV and fluorescence spectroscopy.
-Katrina also works as a Water Quality Project Manager at Corollo’s Water Applied Research Center in Boise, ID.
+Katrina investigated the extraction efficiency of one of our analytical methods using chemical derivatization and UV and fluorescence spectroscopy.
+Katrina works as a Water Quality Project Manager at Corollo’s Water Applied Research Center in Boise, ID.
+Group member from Spring 2023 - Spring 2024.

 Rebecca (Becca) Torres